 Response 38: The actions proposed within this EA are in compliance with the 2005 AMU RMP as amended by the 2015 Oregon/Washington ARMPA.
 Quantitative habitat plot data (AIM and LMF plots) is used to determine site suitability ratings for existing seasonal habitats within the allotment.
 This data covers many indicators, including perennial grass height (height may be limited by the ESD and site potential).
 Indicators are considered together to determine suitability and are not based solely on whether or not any one indicator is achieved (EA Section 3.3.1.3.).
-To date there are 15 AIM plots and 42 LMF plots located within the Alvord Allotment (EA Section 2.1.2).
-AIM data currently shows an average perennial grass height within the allotment of over 9.6" and LMF data currently shows an average perennial grass height would continue to be monitored through AIM.
+To date there are 15 AIM plots and 42 LMF plots located within the allotment of over 9.6" and LMF data currently shows an average perennial grass height would continue to be monitored through AIM.
 This data shows that across the allotment the BLM is currently meeting the perennial grass height target.
 As grass height is an indicator considered in habitat suitability, it is not typically discussed in analysis directly, but thought the habitat suitability discussions which can be found in EA Section 3.3.1.3, with additional information added.

 Comment 39: A lower utilization rate is more likely to support habitat objectives for vegetation height, cover and diversity in GRSG seasonal habitats.
 Range scientists have determined that stocking rate, rather than grazing system, is the primary factor affecting rangeland production (Briske et al. 2008; Holechek et al. 1998; Van Poolen and Lacey 1979).
-Reducing livestock utilization is recommended to support rangeland restoration (Van Poolen and Lacey 1979, defining light utilization as 20-40 percent utilization of annual forage production by weight; Holecheck et al. 1999, defining light-moderate utilization as 30-35 percent utilization).
-Holechek et al. (2010: 290), citing Gregg et al. (1994) and Sveum et al. (1998), noted that grazing must be kept at conservative levels (25 to 35 percent use) "for high nesting success by sage-grouse."
-Braun (2006, unpublished) similarly recommended limiting grazing use to 25-30 percent utilization.
+Reducing livestock utilization is recommended to support rangeland restoration (Van Poolen and Lacey 1979, defining light utilization as 20-40% utilization of annual forage production by weight; Holecheck et al. 1999, defining light-moderate utilization as 30-35% utilization).
+Holechek et al. (2010: 290), citing Gregg et al. (1994) and Sveum et al. (1998), noted that grazing must be kept at conservative levels (25 to 35% use) "for high nesting success by sage-grouse."
+Braun (2006, unpublished) similarly recommended limiting grazing use to 25-30% utilization.